-- BRPC is responsible for the oversight of the IRRBB management framework and the Bank's risk appetite for IRRBB - The Bank's ALCO is responsible for the management of the IRRBB; which is to identify, measure, evaluate, and monitor the interest rate risk - The Bank's risk appetite for IRRBB is considered in terms of the risk to both economic value (EVE at risk) and earnings (NII at risk).
-The management have set trigger levels which are lower than the Bank's risk appetite, if triggered, Bank's management will take corrective measures to ensure adherence to the Board approved risk thresholds - The Bank maintains its risk position within the desired level through entering into Interest Rate Hedges c) The periodicity of the calculation of the Bank's IRRBB measures and a description of the specific measures that the Bank uses to gauge its sensitivity to IRRBB.
+- BRPC is responsible for the oversight of the IRRBB management framework and the Bank's risk appetite for IRRBB - The Bank's ALCO is responsible for the management of the IRRBB; which is to identify, measure, evaluate, and monitor the interest rate risk - The Bank's risk appetite for IRRBB is considered in terms of the economic value of equity (EVE).
+The management have set trigger levels which are lower than the regulatory and the Bank's Board approved risk appetite, if triggered, Bank's management will take corrective measures to ensure adherence to the Board approved risk thresholds - The Bank maintains its risk position within the desired level through entering into Interest Rate Hedges c) The periodicity of the calculation of the Bank's IRRBB measures and a description of the specific measures that the Bank uses to gauge its sensitivity to IRRBB.